JamFfm/PHMeasureADS1115/README.md

 I use the ADS115 in a CraftBeerPi Extensionboard 3 in combination with a livel shifter

 # Known Problems

-- This is just to show how to use the ADS1115 to show values
-- You hae to find out the right parameter to show the right voltage values and the right pH values
+- You have to find out the right parameter to show the right voltage values and the right pH values
 - When using in the rotating mash no stable values are shown
 - Wrong spelling
-- no temperature calibration
+- no temperature calibration, buffer ist calibrated to 25°C, so probes should also habe 25°C.

 # Support